Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Added
 * Added the ability to define a specific day for auto messages to send on.
 * Added a "Ignore Solo Users" setting for voice leveling.
-* Added an optional "require role" property for giveaways.
+* Added an optional "required role" property for giveaways.

 # March 16th - Bug Fixes
 ## Fixed